 I arrived at the University of Warwick in the first week of October, which was Freshers’ Week, with my sister.
-This week could also be described as the ‘moving-in’ week because all the first years are coming in and trying to settle in their respective accommodations.
-I met a few of my flat mates (not all as there are 16 of them – I live in Rootes), and they were all really nice and friendly.
+This week could also be described as the ‘moving-in’ week because all the first years are coming in and trying to settle in their respective accommodation.
+I met a few of my flat mates, (not all as there are 16 of them; I live in Rootes), and they were all really nice and friendly.

 Freshers’ Week is exciting for freshers, mainly because of the parties!
-The Student Union had organised events for each Freshers’ weeknight as a way of meeting new people and making friends.
-There was a welcome party on the first night of the week, which I went to, and made some amazing friends at!
+The Student Union organised events for each freshers’ weeknight as a way of meeting new people and making friends.
+There was a welcome party on the first night of the week, which I went to, and made some amazing friends!
 I did not attend other SU events because I do not like partying, but there were events every single day and you could get a Freshers’ Pass to attend these.

 Weekends, for me, were very exciting, as there has not been a single weekend spent on campus in my first term.
 I have always travelled to a new city on weekends with my sister, and simultaneously managed to do all my homework for the upcoming week.
 Yes, sometimes it became stressful as I have assignments and essay deadlines, but I still managed to enjoy it!
 Travelling itself is easy once you get a hold of it; at first I was scared because I am an international student and didn’t know how everything worked, but now I would say it has become easier for me as I know where I am going!